dzackgarza/Notes/Class_Notes/2019/Analysis/Review/Quals/Solutions/Spring 2019.md

 \end{cases}
 ,\end{align*}

-which is not $L^1$ equivalent to any continuous function.
+which is Cauchy but not $L^1$ equivalent to any continuous function.